NachoPal/DChallenge/README.md

   * Test **reverting when trying to upgrade to the same implementation**.
 If the owner tries to upgrade to the same implementation the transaction should revert.
 Send transaction to `upgradeTo(address implementation)`, if it fails tests pass.

+# Design Patterns

+# Security tools / Common Attacks

+# Library / EthPM
+**Oraclize** contracts are installed via EthPM while I also import the library `SafeMath.sol`

+# Additional Requirements
+Smart Contracts are properly commented according to Solidity documentation.

+# Stretch requirements
+## IPFS
+It is used to store chalenge's thumbnail(image), videos(video), summary(html) and description(html) files.

+## uPort
+It is used to login and signing transactions by users.
+Owner signs transactions with Metamask when creating challenges.

+## Oracle
+**Oraclize** is used to close the challenges automatically when `now == closeTime` and to get a random number from an external API.

+## Project implements an upgradable pattern.
+Yes.
+It is explained in **Design Patterns** section.

+## Testnet Deployment
+Contracts have been deployed to Rinkeby and addresses can be found in `deployed_addresses.txt`

+## License
+Copyright (C) 2018 DChallenge

 #SECURITY
 - using Library SafeMath to avoid overflow and underflow.